exasol/public-knowledgebase/Environment-Management/changing-the-license-file-on-a-docker-based-exasol-system.md

 # Changing the license file on a Docker-based Exasol system

-**Since database version 8 please use `confd_client` to manage licenses: [Upload a license](https://docs.exasol.com/db/latest/administration/on-premise/installation/install_as_app/upload_license.htm).
+**This article describes the process for Exasol versions up to 7.1.x.
+Since database version 8 please use `confd_client` to manage licenses: [Upload a license](https://docs.exasol.com/db/latest/administration/on-premise/installation/install_as_app/upload_license.htm).
 Likely, this functionality will eventually be added to Admin UI.**

 **Note:** $CONTAINER_EXA is a variable set before deploying an Exasol database container with persistent storage.
 For more information, please check [our Github repo](https://github.com/exasol/docker-db).